MaterializeInc/materialize/doc/user/content/sql/show-create-materialized-view.md

 ---
 title: "SHOW CREATE MATERIALIZED VIEW"
-description: "`SHOW CREATE MATERIALIZED VIEW` returns the `SELECT` statement used to create the materialized view."
+description: "`SHOW CREATE MATERIALIZED VIEW` returns the statement used to create the materialized view"
 menu:
   main:
     parent: commands
 ---

-`SHOW CREATE MATERIALIZED VIEW` returns the [`SELECT`](../select) statement used to create the materialized view.
+`SHOW CREATE MATERIALIZED VIEW` returns the DDL statement used to create the materialized view.

 ## Syntax